Encouraging publication of research

 Below are recommended books authored by IAIP Fellows and Board members and others.

-100% of proceeds from sales go toward the IAIP Fazal Haque Scholarship Fund to support IP students and researchers.
+*All proceeds from the sale of this book go toward the Fazal Haque Scholarship to support students of Islamic psychology.